 Whether domestic or international, bank-to-bank transactions not involving cash must rely on a payment network in order to operate.
 In fact, the payments infrastructure your financial institution uses is pretty much exactly the same as it was when your grandma sent you checks for your birthday each year.
 It was designed to run by processing millions upon millions of paper checks every day—and it still is.
 It may seem hard to believe given the relative speed of money transactions today, but all payments we make leave our account and move through a network of other parties before landing in the intended recipient’s account.
-Remember that all these players somehow need to get paid, so this is why your bank-to-bank transfer fees can really add up when it comes to international payments.
+Remember that all these players somehow need to get paid, so this is why your bank-to-bank transfer fees can really add up when it comes to international payments for business.
 Here’s a breakdown of how it all works.

 ACH (Automated Clearing Houses)